 “If you look at the headlines, you’d think connected home equipment sales were decreasing,” said Jason Leone, chief financial & administrative officer for Core Health & Fitness.
 “They aren’t.
 Growth is slowing and bifurcating, but connected equipment is here to stay and is only going become an even bigger piece of the pie, in the gym and at home.”

-Fit tech expert Bryan O’Rourke added: “It’s a real opportunity.
+We share one thing we learned about digital fitness from fitness technology expert Bryan O’Rourke here: “It’s a real opportunity.
 With the recent advances in technology, and with the right partners and the right thinking, you aren’t talking about spending US$8m to go digital any more.
 There will be risk, but also a tremendous amount of opportunity in the next decade.”